tamulib-dc-labs/docs/_sources/policies/captions_and_transcripts.rst.txt

 3. Proper names, technical terms, and specialized content verified.
 4. Interactive transcript fully functional and synced.
 5. Metadata reflects Fully Reviewed status, with version history documented.
-6. Translation to English (if the Video was originally in another language).
+6. Translation to English (if the audio was originally in another language).
-7. Translation to Another Language (if the Video was originally in English).
+7. Translation to Another Language (if the audio was originally in English).

 À La Carte Enhancement
 ======================